 While PowerPoint is the premier method of getting your content out to employees or leads, it has several features to help you along the way.
 These are features that can quickly lend a credible image to your brand.
 These grid layouts that we’ve explored work by taking advantage of the way that people look at things in order to present content that looks as natural as possible.

-Regardless of which of these grid layouts you choose to use in your campaign, it’s very important to understand that the rule of thirds is what leads to an image making an impact on the audience.
-The first instinct here might be to place the subject directly in the center of the image, but this won’t grab your audience’s attention in the same way that being slightly off-center and using a grid layout will.
+Regardless of which grid layout you choose, apply the rule of thirds on an image to impress your audience.
+Your first instinct might be to place the subject directly in the centre of the image.
+This will not attract the audience’s attention the way that being slightly off-centre and using a grid layout will.

-With the business world being as fast-paced and competitive as it is, it’s important for companies to stay ahead of the game and put new strategies to work on an old setup.
+The business world is extremely competitive and fast paced these days.
+It’s important for companies to stay ahead of the game and put new strategies to work on an old setup.
 Although PowerPoint has been around for quite a while, that doesn’t mean that an old dog can’t learn new tricks.
-Not only will using these grid layouts lead to a greater interest in your content, you also won’t have to pay a dime for the convenience.
+Grid layouts will not only heighten interest in your content but won’t cost you a dime for the convenience.